$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Introduction

-The author was informed while typing this paper by Queffelec and Rose about their paper~\cite{qr1} where the authors have independently obtained similar results for the $\mathfrak{sl}_n$-link homologies (especially, they independently discovered that the $\mathfrak{sl}_n$-link homology can be obtained in the KL-R setting), but using $\mathfrak{sl}_n$-foams instead of matrix factorizations.
-Note that Section~\ref{sec-catpart2}, by similar arguments as in~\cite{lqr1}, can be extended to show that some of the aforementioned link homologies are the same.
-But this is not our purpose and is discussed in~\cite{qr1}.
-In fact, I like to thank Queffelec and Rose to point out to me that Chuang-Rouquier's version of the Rickard complex and the $F$-braiding complex I use (based on the observations above) are the same when passing to the (thick) Schur quotient (see~\cite{msv2} for the definition of the $2$-Schur algebra).
-Moreover, everything in this paper can be done with their $\mathfrak{sl}_n$-foams too, since the combinatorics of the (thick) cyclotomic KL-R and $n$-multitableaux suffices for everything.
-In fact, as before with the Serre relations on the uncategorified level, \textit{all} the $\mathfrak{sl}_n$-foam relations are consequences of the (thick cyclotomic) KL-R relations.
-Although formally one would not need $\mathfrak{sl}_n$-foams: Some facts are easier to see using $\mathfrak{sl}_n$-foams (e.g. the isotopies) and others using $n$-multitableaux (e.g. the combinatorics).
+While typing this paper, the author was informed by Queffelec--Rose about their paper \cite{qr1} where the authors have independently obtained similar results for the $\mathfrak{gl}_n$-link homologies (especially, they independently discovered that the $\mathfrak{gl}_n$-link homology can be obtained in the KLR setting), but using $\mathfrak{gl}_n$-foams instead of matrix factorizations.

+Note that Section \ref{sec-catpart2}, by similar arguments as \cite{lqr1}, can be extended to show that some of the aforementioned link homologies are the same.
+But this is not our purpose and is discussed \cite{qr1}.
+In fact, I like to thank Queffelec--Rose to point out to me that Chuang--Rouquier's version of the Rickard complex and the $F$-braiding complex I use (based on the observations above) are the same when passing to the (thick) Schur quotient (see \cite{msv2} for the definition of the $2$-Schur algebra).

+Moreover, everything in this paper can be done with their $\mathfrak{gl}_n$-foams too, since the combinatorics of the (thick) cyclotomic KLR and $n$-multitableaux suffices.
+In fact, as before with the Serre relations on the uncategorified level, all the $\mathfrak{gl}_n$-foam relations are consequences of the (thick cyclotomic) KLR relations.
+Although formally one would not need $\mathfrak{gl}_n$-foams: some facts are easier to see using $\mathfrak{gl}_n$-foams (e.g. the isotopies) and others using $n$-multitableaux (e.g. the combinatorics).
 So we claim that both perspectives are worthwhile.

-A neat fact about the $\mathfrak{sl}_n$-foam framework is that Brundan-Kleshchev-Wang's degree of multitableaux (which originated from their work on \textit{graded}, higher Specht theory~\cite{bkw}) is, under the translation we discuss in Section~\ref{sec-tabwebs} together with the $\mathfrak{sl}_n$-foamation of Queffelec and Rose and their Definition 3.3, then nothing else than a (slightly adjusted) \textit{Euler characteristic} of foams.
+A neat fact about the $\mathfrak{gl}_n$-foam framework is that Brundan--Kleshchev--Wang's degree of multitableaux (which originated from their work on graded Specht theory \cite{bkw}) is, under the translation we discuss in Section \ref{sec-tabwebs} together with the $\mathfrak{gl}_n$-foamation of Queffelec--Rose and their Definition 3.3, then nothing else than a (slightly adjusted) Euler characteristic of foams. ~ \paragraph*{Acknowledgments} I especially would like to thank Anna Beliakova, Nils Carqueville, Lukas Lewark, Marco Mackaay, Jean-Baptiste Meilhan, Weiwei Pan, Hoel Queffelec, Louis-Hadrien Robert, David Rose, Antonio Sartori, Marko Sto\v{s}i\'{c}, Catharina Stroppel, Anne-Laure Thiel, Pedro Vaz and Paul Wedrich for helpful comments, questions and discussions about (higher) $q$-skew Howe duality, (cycl.)
+Hecke/KLR algebras, matrix factorizations and $\mathfrak{gl}_n$-link homologies.
+Special thanks to Marco Mackaay, an anonymous referee, Pedro Vaz and Paul Wedrich for numerous helpful comments on a draft of this paper.